Architecture ๐Ÿฆž Open Source

 Design Decision

 Why a pipeline?
 AI agents default to "think about it, talk about it, move on."
 This pipeline forces execution.
-Stage 4 (Execute) is the critical bottleneck โ€” without it, the Board Room is just five models having an interesting conversation that changes nothing.
+Stage 4 (Execute) is the critical bottleneck โ€” without it, the Verification Lab is just five agents having an interesting conversation that changes nothing.

 ยง2.
 The Research Toolkit